 August is Black Philanthropy Month.
-The Community Foundation is celebrating local giving through a collection of stories that highlight Black Philanthropy in our region.
+The Community Foundation celebrates local giving through a collection of stories that highlight Black Philanthropy in our region.
 Black Philanthropy Month, created in 2011 by Dr. Jackie Bouvier Copeland and the Pan-African Women's Philanthropy Network, is an annual, global celebration of African-descent giving.
-This year's theme, "Let’s Make History" aims to strengthen African-American and African-descent giving in all its forms.
-Learn more about our inspiring donors and organizations that demonstrate the power of Black Philanthropy in Greater New Haven throughout August by following #TCFCelebratesBlackPhilanthropy on Facebook and Twitter.
+This year's (2020) theme, "Foresight 20/20," aims to strengthen African-American and African-descent giving in all its forms.
+Learn more about the inspiring donors and organizations that demonstrate the power of Black Philanthropy in Greater New Haven throughout August by following #TCFCelebratesBlackPhilanthropy on Facebook and Twitter.

 The Power of Black Philanthropy: Inspiring People

 "I want those who have had success in the city, to support the fund to help those who just need a little bit more help": BlackNHV Fund est. 2017 by Ratasha Smith.

 "My donor advised fund lets me invest in the people and place where I live."
 Dr. Leon Bailey Jr. Fund, est. 2017 by Dr. Leon Bailey Jr.